June 3, 2019 Valve has now registered a domain for Dota Underlords.

 The website, Underlords.com, is currently just a blank page, but the address bar is linked to Valve.
 Poking around in the site’s certification reveals the developer’s name and Bellevue, Washington location, providing even more proof of its involvement.

 While details are scarce on what Underlords could be, in the time since the trademark was filed, a significant front-runner has emerged.
 Valve recently confirmed that it’s working on its own “standalone version” of Dota Auto Chess, the fan-made custom game mode that’s taken the community by storm over the past few months.
 Auto Chess’ developer Drodo Studios will continue to make its own mobile version of the game, stripped of Dota’s licensing.

-While it seems obvious that this filing relates to Vrogros, the Underlord, a melee strength hero, the trademark’s ‘Classification Information’ section is pretty confounding.
-It encompasses a dizzying number of things such as something to do with “life-saving and teaching apparatus and equipment” as well as “calculating machines, data-processing equipment and computers”.
-Basically, the true nature of Dota Underlords is anyone’s guess.
+It seems increasingly likely that whatever Underlords is, it’ll be revealed at Dota 2’s The International later this summer.
+While it seems obvious that this filing relates to melee strength hero Vrogros the Underlord, the trademark’s ‘Classification Information’ section is pretty confounding.
+It encompasses a dizzying number of things, including “life-saving and teaching apparatus and equipment” as well as “calculating machines, data-processing equipment and computers”.
+Basically, the true nature of Dota Underlords is still anyone’s guess.